MobilityData/elrond.gtfs.org/docs/getting_started/features/flexible_services.md

 ##  Booking Rules

 Booking rules can be used to enable users to reserve a trip on a demand-responsive service.
 These rules outline the necessary prerequisites for successful bookings and provide contact information where users can make trip reservations.
-This should be used in conjunction with the On-demand services feature.
+This feature should be used in conjunction with [Predefined Routes With Deviation](/getting_started/features/flexible_services/#predefined-routes-with-deviation), [Zone-based Demand Responsive Services](/getting_started/features/flexible_services/#zone-based-demand-responsive-services) and [Fixed-Stops Demand Responsive Services](/getting_started/features/flexible_services/#fixed-stops-demand-responsive-services) features, if such services require booking.

 **Pre-requirement**: